jendabek/BlenderRenderController/README.md

 ## What is this?
 <img align="right" src="https://github.com/jendabek/BlenderRenderController/blob/master/BlenderRenderController/extras/blender-render-controller.png" width="480"/>
-Blender Render Controller is a tool (currently Windows only) to help speed up the rendering of Blender's Video Sequence Editor (VSE) projects.
+Blender Render Controller is a tool to help speed up the rendering of Blender's Video Sequence Editor (VSE) projects.

 VSE is pretty good for editing videos, it's precise and relatively easy to learn, making it a compelling choice next to other free video editing tools.
 There are some downsides too, main of which been that the renderer is **single threaded**.
 Meaning that it won't take full advantage of all logical cores in your system, so rendering your finished project is **super slow** compared to other video editors.